raspberrypioneer/OricBoulderDash/README.md

 - The `osdk_config.bat` script lists the assembler files used to build the game.
 - The `bd_build_all.bat` script uses this config information and compiles `main.s` using the OSDK `make.bat` command which in turn uses the `xa.exe` assembly-language complier, linker and `header.exe` to make the game a loadable TAP file.
 - The sprites are created as a separate TAP file, by assembling `spr.s`, adding a TAP header and naming the TAP file using `taptap.exe`.
+- A splash screen TAP file is created using `pictconv.exe`, given a TAP header and name.
+This is an optional step.
-- The caves are also created as a separate TAP file.
+- The caves for each game version are combined then created as separate TAP files.
 Individual caves are found in `caves_bin`.
 These are already binary files and are combined into a single file, assigned a TAP header and name.
-- The game, sprites and caves are all combined into a single TAP file to load on the Oric.
+- The game, sprites and caves for all versions are all combined into a single TAP file to load on the Oric.
+The order of these files is important as the program does not rewind the tape to find the TAP file to load!

 ## Caves
 - All 20 caves are available in memory (16 standard and 4 bonus caves).
 They each have the same size, 48 bytes used for parameters, 400 bytes for the map.
 Each tile in the map is a nibble (each byte represents two tiles).
 When a particular cave is about to be played, it is loaded into a section of memory labelled `cave_parameter_data`.
 See `cavedata.s` for more details about the parameters available.